t-0-m-1-3/expressShoppingCart/project-worksheet.md

 Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

+I plan to build a simple shopping cart that can be generalized to any small business.
+I want to start with a simple products page that'll push selected products into a cart on an orders page.
+I plane to use the stripe API to simulate confirming purchases.
+I have been looking at shopping cart tools and have been testing some with `npm` but haven't found anything satisfactory yet

 ## Priority Matrix

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.